AdamTChoi/ftx-marketplace/README.md

   - lcp --proxyUrl https://www.fts.us

  - Unable to access second API endpoint of "filtered_nfts" even with proxy.
- - Commented out methodology to accessing NFTs that are part of a collection.
+ - Commented out methodology to access NFTs that are part of a collection.

- Would love to discuss more!
+ - Would love to discuss more!

+ Thanks.